-UT Health Austin’s Medical Director for the Heartburn and Esophageal Disorders Center Tripp Buckley, MD shares his best advice for curbing holiday heartburn.
+UT Health Austin’s Medical Director for the Heartburn and Esophageal Disorders clinical practice within Digestive Health, the clinical partnership between UT Health Austin and Ascension Seton, Tripp Buckley, MD, shares his best advice for curbing holiday heartburn.
 Holiday heartburn is the result of overeating quickly during holiday or celebratory meals.
 Although this segment focuses on Thanksgiving, it’s great advice for upcoming holiday parties and celebrations throughout the festive month of December.

 Don’t Go from Mashed Potato to Couch Potato